 In earlier rabbinic sources, the threat of a dangerous infectious illness was sufficient ground to suspend a number of important observances.
-Traditional stringencies, such as the practice of not eating prior to the completion of shofar blowing on Rosh Hashana, were removed during epidemics for individuals who felt weak.
-Relatively remote health concerns could trigger the suspension of minor observances or fasts as a precautionary measure, with even the psychological comfort of a susceptible population viewed as sufficient grounds for leniency.
-More serious violations of Jewish law must reflect a clear and present danger to an existing patient, a concept referred to a choleh lafaneinu.
-Otherwise, one could construct a number of absurd scenarios under which serious violations would be condoned, such as continuous violation of the Sabbath "just in case" a patient were to appear at one's door.
+Traditional stringencies, such as the practice of not eating prior to the completion of shofar blowing on Rosh Hashana, were removed during epidemics for individuals who felt weak.62 Relatively remote health concerns could trigger the suspension of minor observances or fasts as a precautionary measure, with even the psychological comfort of a susceptible population viewed as sufficient grounds for leniency.63 More serious violations of Jewish law must reflect a clear and present danger to an existing patient, a concept referred to a choleh lafaneinu.64 Otherwise, one could construct a number of absurd scenarios under which serious violations would be condoned, such as continuous violation of the Sabbath "just in case" a patient were to appear at one's door.

-Salanter consulted with doctors prior to his ruling, and in fact instructed his followers that the physicians' advice carried the force of a Biblical obligation.
-Medical expertise is valued in Jewish law as one source of empirical evidence that influences a rabbi's decision, such as the necessity of eating on Yom Kippur.
+Salanter consulted with doctors prior to his ruling, and in fact instructed his followers that the physicians' advice carried the force of a Biblical obligation.6 Medical expertise is valued in Jewish law as one source of empirical evidence that influences a rabbi's decision, such as the necessity of eating on Yom Kippur.
 However, such advice is rarely elevated to the level of an independent religious obligation.
-In fact, later authorities expressed deep skepticism about the advice of physicians who were hostile to traditional Judaism, particularly with regard to such issues as eating on Yom Kippur.
-Moreover, Russian physicians were widely distrusted even from a professional standpoint, and the cholera epidemic did little to enhance their reputation.
-Salanter thus showed an unusual level of deference to medical opinion, no doubt motivated by an overwhelming concern for the well-being of his community.
+In fact, later authorities expressed deep skepticism about the advice of physicians who were hostile to traditional Judaism, particularly with regard to such issues as eating on Yom Kippur.65 Moreover, Russian physicians were widely distrusted even from a professional standpoint, and the cholera epidemic did little to enhance their reputation.^{66,67} Salanter thus showed an unusual level of deference to medical opinion, no doubt motivated by an overwhelming concern for the well-being of his community.

 The importance that Salanter ascribed to the opinions of Vilna's doctors must be tempered by an appreciation of how little contemporary medicine actually knew.
-Although Russian medicine at the time was less sophisticated than its Western European counterpart, some of the current beliefs seem to have circulated in Lithuania.
-For example, Salanter's congregants were reportedly advised to walk around in fresh air, advice possibly derived from the soon-to-be debunked miasma theory, although the consequence of the advice, in relieving crowding and close proximity, may have delayed the spread of infection.
-Certainly, it was more useful advice than what transpired in many Russian provinces, where local priests organized large penitential gatherings that served only to spread the epidemic further.
+Although Russian medicine at the time was less sophisticated than its Western European counterpart,67 some of the current beliefs seem to have circulated in Lithuania.
+For example, Salanter's congregants were reportedly advised to walk around in fresh air,5 advice possibly derived from the soon-to-be debunked miasma theory, although the consequence of the advice, in relieving crowding and close proximity, may have delayed the spread of infection.
+Certainly, it was more useful advice than what transpired in many Russian provinces, where local priests organized large penitential gatherings that served only to spread the epidemic further.67 uncompromised.
+In this case, his adoption of an accepted, albeit lenient view places him well within the mainstream of his contemporaries.11 It can be broadly stated that Rabbi Israel Salanter, like most nineteenth-century rabbinic decisors, combined a sort of scientific agnosticism about the causes of disease with a pragmatic deference to doctors when the community's needs warranted it.
+At the same time, they were careful not to allow an epidemic to serve as a spur to the lowering of a community's religious standards, but framed their responses under the banner of a higher religious commitment to preserving life.